eyahya-khan/react-tic-tac-toe/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was a part of practicing reactjs course

 ## On live
 https://hungry-mestorf-7f30e8.netlify.app